nathanEvrardDaCunha/ts-weather-app/README.md

 -   HTML: Missing naming convention documentation
 -   HTML: Lacking modular and reusable components
+-   HTML: Lacking formal and professional content

 #### Solutions

 -   Document HTML naming convention to follow
 -   Create custom web components with JavaScript
+-   Write draft content and use tool to rewrite it with proper tone and structures.

 ### CSS